The Best AR9 Uppers in 2023

 The second way is to attach the 9mm upper onto a standard AR-15 lower with a mag well adapter.
 AR uppers match AR lowers’ specifications, so the fit with an AR lower and PCC upper may leave a little to be desired.

+- Weight.
 Weight is another factor to take into account.
 If you struggle to control a fully loaded 16-inch PCC, consider a 10.5-inch.
 This modularity gives you a great opportunity to get the fit just right, which is a huge benefit for people like myself, who often struggle with one-size-fits-all kinds of products.

+- Rail/Handguard System.
 Similarly, the uppers mentioned above all come with an M-Lok compatible handguard or Lok rail.
 If mounting a flashlight or laser on the handguard, mount it to the side — and out of the way — of the sights.
 Mounting systems like M-Lok are so crucial for this reason alone — they keep your sight line clear.
 If you’re buying this as your first AR, make sure that any accessories that you buy, such as a light or a foregrip of some kind, will work with the rail on the upper, or else you risk having to make some convoluted setup with putting rail sections to convert from one type to another.
 If you already have accessories, it makes sense to buy an upper that is already compatible.

 Pro tip: if you’re running an AR-15 lower with a magwell conversion, use the inside of the magwell to ease the magazine in.
 It will take a lot of the guesswork out of reloads and helped me shave a lot of time off my shots.

 The last consideration is how competent you are in building a 9mm PCC vs. going with an easy drop-in installation.